MicrosoftDocs/cpp-docs/docs/parallel/openmp/2-directives.md

 #pragma omp critical [(name)]  new-linestructured-block
 ```

 An optional *name* may be used to identify the critical region.
-Identifiers used to identify a critical region have external linkage and are in a name space which is separate from the name spaces used by labels, tags, members, and ordinary identifiers.
+Identifiers used to identify a critical region have external linkage and are in a name space that is separate from the name spaces used by labels, tags, members, and ordinary identifiers.

 A thread waits at the beginning of a critical region until no other thread is executing a critical region (anywhere in the program) with the same name.
 All unnamed `critical` directives map to the same unspecified name.